yduf/yduf.github.io/_posts/2020-09-26-vscode-cycler.md

 Open the keybindings.json from the editor: CMD-SHIFT-P -> Preferences: Open Keyboard Shortcuts File.
 Also a nice resource: [code.visualstudio.com/docs](https://code.visualstudio.com/docs/getstarted/keybindings)

 {% highlight json %}
 // Toggle between terminal and editor focus
 { "key": "ctrl+[Backquote]", "command": "workbench.action.terminal.focus"},
 { "key": "ctrl+[Backquote]", "command": "workbench.action.focusActiveEditorGroup", "when": "terminalFocus"}
 {% endhighlight %}

 ## [Settings Cycler](https://marketplace.visualstudio.com/items?itemName=hoovercj.vscode-settings-cycler)

-And add a configuration for the setting, see below.
+Add a configuration for the setting, see below.
+This is can be at the workspace or user level.
+It's will be located in the Extension setting: `~/.config/Code/User/settings.json`

 {% highlight json %}
 {